-Investors may hold on to unrealized losses if they feel the asset will go back up in value, or they may decide to sell to prevent further losses.
-They may also decide to sell in order to offset capital gains in their tax filings.
+Investors may hold on to unrealized losses if they feel the asset will go back up in value.
+Or they may decide to sell to prevent further losses.
+Investors may also choose to sell to offset capital gains in their tax filings; many investors use capital losses to offset capital gains.
 More on that below.

 Calculating Unrealized Gains and Losses

 In order to calculate unrealized gains and losses, subtract the asset’s value at the time it was purchased from its current market value.
 If the resulting amount is positive, the asset has gained in value, and there are unrealized gains.
 If the amount is negative, there are unrealized losses.

 To calculate the total amount of unrealized gains or losses, multiply the profit or loss per unit by the total amount of units owned.

 For example, suppose an investor purchases 100 shares of Company XYZ at $10 each; they will have $1,000 worth of stock.
 If the value of the stock increases to $12 per share, they would now own $1,200 worth of stock.
 Since the investor has yet to sell the shares, they have an unrealized gain (or paper gain) of $200.